 What are the Average Salaries by Occupation in Newfoundland and Labrador?

-Looking at average salaries by occupation, there is a wide range in Newfoundland and Labrador.
-Nine of the highest-paying jobs in Newfoundland on an annual basis include:
+Looking at the average salaries by occupation reveals a wide range of earning potential in Newfoundland and Labrador.
+Nine of the highest-paying jobs on an annual basis include:

 These occupations in management, engineering, healthcare and natural resources tend to offer the strongest earnings potential.